urbit/docs/docs/hoon/syntax.md

 s
 ```

-In optimal usage of backstep indentation, the most complicated twigs
+In optimal usage of backstep indentation, the most complicated
-are at the bottom, keeping code flow vertical rather than diagonal.
+expressions are at the bottom, keeping code flow vertical rather than
+diagonal.

 ### Conventions: *running*

-A *running* twig body (a simple child list) puts the first child two
+A *running* body (a simple child list of arbitrary length) puts the
-spaces after the end of the rune, and the following children straight
+first child two spaces after the end of the rune, and the following
-down:
+children straight down:

 A *running* example: